Stavush/QuizAppV0.1/README.md

 # Quiz Game Application

-##  This is a JavaScript application
+This is a JavaScript trivia application

 ## instructions:
 * Enter your name
 * You'll have 20 questions, 15 seconds to each question